 While the sad shortage of women with a science, technology, engineering and mathematics background is well-known and undisputed, the truth is, the cyber security profession is made up of both technical and non-technical disciplines.
 Therefore, the lack of a technical background can’t be used as a deterrent for bringing more women into the profession.
 And even for those disciplines where technical knowledge is required, there are many entry level positions where basic technical knowledge is neither complex nor challenging to learn and understand.

 Protection Group International (PGI), supported by Hawker Chase, a specialist cyber recruitment and human capital consultancy, have now set up an initiative to proactively address this problem.
-Women in Cyber is a DCMS sponsored training programme that converts candidates into an entry level cyber security professional, with employment guaranteed before training starts.
+Women in Cyber is a DCMS sponsored Cyber Career Conversion Programme that converts candidates into an entry level cyber security professional, with employment guaranteed before training starts.
 Candidates will simply need to demonstrate aptitude for this kind of work (both technical and non-technical) and the training will do the rest.
 The goal is to empower large numbers of women who are looking to convert, or to start a new or different career, to use PGI’s state-of-the-art Cyber Academy and training programme expertise to move seamlessly into a profession where they are badly needed.
 It is hoped that this initial programme will be followed by a much larger roll-out of this model.

 Women in Cyber is fully accredited by industry-recognised certifications, equipping the trainees with all they will need to carry out cyber security roles.